Friday, August 8, 2008

 Green lawn indicates the NO MANS LAND

-The USA Embassy blocks a major city road that passes in front of the embassy with armed USA soldiers walking the perimeter.
-No one is allowed near the building or to photograph.
-Very strange to see Berlin’s traffic being diverted and complicated by barricades because of the USA Embassy… no one else’s embassy does that… so what’s with that???
+The U.S. Embassy obstructs a major city road that runs in front of the building, with armed U.S. soldiers patrolling the perimeter.
+No one is allowed to approach the embassy or take photographs.
+It's quite unusual to see Berlin's traffic disrupted and complicated by barricades at the U.S. Embassy—no other embassies seem to do this.
+Why is that?

 The SONY center.